fivetran/dbt_google_play/README.md

 ```
 ## Step 3: Define database and schema variables
 By default, this package runs using your destination and the `google_play` schema.
-If this is not where your google_play data is (for example, if your Google Play schema is named `google_play_fivetran`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your Google Play data is (for example, if your Google Play schema is named `google_play_fivetran`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 vars: